nathamanath/blog/articles/preload-images-in-js.md

-title: Preload images in javascript
+title: Pre load images in javascript
 date: 2015-05-04

 Pre loading images for your web apps gives the impression of loading faster, and